Viktorth93/ASPP2021_Day2_VT/Project/README.md

 # What I did:

 * Improved data reading interface of the Stacker module.
-One function now fulfills all necessary functionality.
+One function now fulfills all necessary functionality (compared to three previously).

 * Changed function and variable names to be consistent with PEP8 standard.